 The days are finally getting longer again and the end of the second lockdown, long awaited by the clubs, is getting closer.
-By now it is possible again to do non-contact sports in the fresh air with up to ten people at low incidence levels and our digital list.
+By nowit is possible again to do non-contact sports in the fresh air with up to ten people at low incidence levels.
 As the potential for contagion continues to decline, indoor and contact athletes can soon hope to bring the sport back into their everyday lives with a lot of power.
 Many sports facilities and clubs have already used the forced break to revise their existing hygiene concepts and prepare for the eagerly awaited reopening with digital tools, such as the Inscribe digital participant list.

 Secure and data protection compliant collection of personal data

 To ensure that potential contacts can be identified and informed quickly and easily in the event of an infection, the personal data of attendees at many sporting events are recorded by the clubs.
 Often pen & paper is still used for this, which not only wastes paper, but also involves a high administrative burden and a risk to data protection.
 Since the hand-filled slips of paper are usually still kept openly visible to all subsequent persons, prying eyes of third parties can easily get hold of the personal data.
 Inscribe, as a digital list for participants, solves all these problems by dispensing with paper, recording personal data in compliance with data protection regulations and managing it automatically.